KeepZen/pipe.js/ReadMe.md

  const f = R.pipe( f1,f2.bind(null,2) )(1); //f is 3
 ```

-If functions are all require just one argument, that is fine.
+If length of functions are all 1, that is fine.
 But if there
-are some functions required more than one arguments, `pipe` and/or `compose`
+are some functions require more than one arguments, `pipe` and/or `compose`
-are not nice any more in many JS functional programing frames/libs.
+are not nice any more in many JS functional programing frameworks/libs.

 I think it can be done better.